codewithmuh/awesome-kubernetes/README.md

 Both MiniKube and kubectl are essential tools for developers and system administrators working with Kubernetes, especially in local development environments.

+## 1. MiniKube and kubectl - Local Setup

+**MiniKube** allows you to create a local Kubernetes cluster on your personal computer, which is perfect for development and testing. **kubectl** is the command-line tool that interacts with your Kubernetes cluster, helping you manage and deploy applications.

 # More Coming Soon (I am working on this Repo)